Streaming service Quibi explores strategic options, including sale - WSJ

 The company is also considering raising more money or going public through a merger with a special purpose acquisition company, the report said.

-Katzenberg told Reuters earlier this year Quibi was downloaded more than 2.7 million times within just over two weeks of its launch in early April. (reut.rs/2EoKhsE)
+Katzenberg told Reuters earlier this year the streaming service was downloaded more than 2.7 million times within just over two weeks of its launch in early April. (reut.rs/2EoKhsE)

 Reporting by Ayanti Bera in Bengaluru; Editing by Aditya Soni